Skip to Content

 Potted bay tree in front of potted blueberry bush and nasturiums.

-Buying vs Seed Starting
+Buying Seedlings vs Starting From Seeds

-If you’re buying herbs, go for healthy-looking plants that aren’t squeezed into tiny planters.
-They should ideally already be hardened off (ie., ready to plant outside).
-If you’d like to buy online, Bonnie Plants has a variety of herbs available.
+If you’re buying herbs, go for healthy-looking plants that aren’t squeezed into tiny pots.
+They should also already be hardened off (i.e., ready to plant outside).

 Balcony Herb Garden Design Ideas

-Once you’ve figured out what you’d like to grow in your balcony herb garden, it’s time to think about “how” you’re going to do it.
-Space will be limited, so where will you be placing the herbs?
+Once you’ve figured out what you’d like to grow in your balcony herb garden, it’s time to think about design.

 A balcony garden with a railing full of plants and two large windows behind it.